CyprianDavis/Queue-LinkedList/README.md

 # Queue-LinkedList
-Queue ADT implementation with LinkedList
+Queue ADT implementation with LinkedList Adapting the java linkedList